 Written and Oral Requirements

 successfully complete the following requirements:

-- Submit and orally present a thesis research plan to thesis committee.
+- Submit and orally present a research

 - Present a literature review seminar in

 - Present a research seminar in CHEM 6103.